Skip to main content

 --data-raw "authorization_code=$CODE&code_verifier=$CODE_VERIFIER"

-8. The authorization server validates the authorization code, code_verifier, and code_challenge.
+8. Validation by Authorization Server.
+Authorization server validates the authorization code, code_verifier, and code_challenge.

-11. The resource server validates the token and responds with the requested resources.
+11. Resource Access.
+The resource server validates the token and responds with the requested resources or data.